19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 Belonging to a certain Pantheon's faith grants PCs certain statuses and rights in the appropriate society, as well as potentially useful ritual knowledge.

-There are some Deities that are worshipped by no Pantheon.
-They are called demons, and are worshipped only by cults who are barred from civilization.

 *Pantheon's are always campaign specific, and the GM may use a different list.*

 ## Pantheon Index